dashaub/PBDP/hw5/Shaub_David_HW5.md

 2018-03-03 16:42:54,273 (SinkRunner-PollingRunner-DefaultSinkProcessor) [INFO - org.apache.flume.sink.hdfs.BucketWriter.open(BucketWriter.java:251)] Creating hdfs://ec2-52-14-168-153.us-east-2.compute.amazonaws.com/flume/events/2018-03-03/16-42//FlumeData.1520095320257.tmp
 ```

-After all write complete, HDFS shows the data separated into folders based on minute:
+After all write complete, HDFS shows the data separated into folders based on minute.
+We have created many files here (and HDFS will not perform well with many small files), so if we were running this in production we would need to make adjusted to create fewer, larger files instead.
 ```
 $ hadoop fs -ls -R /flume
 drwxr-xr-x   - hadoop hadoop          0 2018-03-03 16:41 /flume/events